dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 4.1.12 `ContextMenuView` [Simple Example #12](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample12.js)
-Another custom preview example.
+Another context menu with custom preview example.
 This example shows a counter in the context menu preview that increments every half a second.
 The context menu is also configured with a menu action to add 100 to the counter, and an action to reset the counter.

 <br>